jayvelayo/jayvelayo.github.io/index.md

 <div class="info" markdown="1">

 ## Introduction
-Building robots have always been a passion of mine.
-There's nothing more satisfying than designing, testing, and deploying completed designs that aims to enhance performance, stability, and efficiency.
-My involvement in student design teams, and previous work experience has shaped me to become an analytical and dependable engineer.
-I always give full attention to details in every project lifecycle to ensure that technical functionalities are met.
+Building robots has always been a passion of mine.
+There's nothing more satisfying than designing, testing, and deploying completed designs that aim to enhance performance, stability, and efficiency.
+My involvement in student design teams, and previous work experience have shaped me to become an analytical and dependable engineer.
+I always give my full attention to details in every project lifecycle to ensure that technical functionalities are met.

 My passion lies in programming embedded systems using C or C++.
 I aspire to use my skills in concurrency and real-time system design to create products that can meet functional requirements in an effective manner.
 In my free time, I use these skills to create simple yet meaningful designs that showcases my understanding.
-Therefore, I'm looking for a chance to translate my experience into products that aim to solve real-world problems with logical and innovative solutions.
-As a fresh graduate, I'm excited to learn from more experienced members and be able to contribute in the industry.
-I'm also not afraid to work in a hands-on setting, whether it'll be in an instrumentation lab or machine shop setting.
+Therefore, I'm looking for an opportunity to translate my experience into products that aim to solve real-world problems with logical and innovative solutions.
+As a fresh graduate, I'm excited to learn from more experienced members and be able to contribute to the industry.
+I'm also not afraid to work in a hands-on setting, whether it be in an instrumentation lab or in a machine shop setting.

 ## Technical Skills
-* Programming: C/C++, C#, MATLAB, Assembly, Visual Basic, .NET
+* Programming: C/C++, Assembly, C#, Python, MATLAB, Visual Basic
-* System Design: Digital Control Systems, Concurrent Programming, OS Design, Control Theory
+* System Design: Real-time Design, Concurrent Programming, Control Theory, Digital Systems Design
-* Hardware Design: Arduino, MSP430, I2C, SPI, UART, Motors, Sensors
+* Hardware Design: Arduino, MSP430, ESP8266 WiFi Module, I2C, SPI, UART, Motors, Sensors
-* Software: Visual Studio, Code Composer Studio, SolidWorks, KiCAD, Excel VBA
+* Software: Visual Studio, Code Composer Studio, KiCAD, SolidWorks, Excel VBA
-* Project Management: Git, SVN, UML, Jira, JDEdwards
+* Project Management: Git, SVN, UML, Jira

 ## Interests
 * **Self driving cars** - It's a new and upcoming technology which I think will create a lasting impact technologically and socially.